 Eating this way occasionally doesn’t usually cause health problems.
 However, doing so too often can lead to chronic overeating, weight gain, and poor blood glucose control.
 Fortunately, with a little awareness and a few changes in the way you serve and portion your meals and snacks, you can create new habits that can help you reach your weight and blood glucose management goals.

 Brian Wansink, PhD, is an expert on the subject of mindless eating.
 As a professor of Marketing at Cornell University and director of the Cornell Food and Brand Lab, he has spent many years studying people as they eat in a variety of situations and environments.
-Wansink first wrote about his studies in his groundbreaking book, Mindless Eating, published in 2006, and, more recently in his new book, Slim by Design, released in September 2014.
+Wansink first wrote about his studies in his groundbreaking book, Mindless Eating, published in 2006, and, more recently in his book, Slim by Design, released in September 2014.
 Mindless Eating raised awareness of how little things, such as the size of dinner plates or serving utensils, can have a big influence over what and how much a person eats.

 Through many creative and sometimes humorous experiments, Wansink demonstrates how people almost always eat more when they are presented with large portions of food.
 For example, when people are served bowls of soup that never become empty (they are secretly gravity-fed through a tube from a large vat placed out of sight), they eat up to three times more soup than people with normal soup bowls but, curiously, do not report feeling any fuller.